 This is an older post brought up from the archives with updated photos and a printable recipe.
 Enjoy!

-I love to bake cookies but I have to admit that rolled sugar cookies are my least favorite to make.
-I’m impatient so I hate the fact that the dough has to chill before you can roll it out.
-I also hate that I’m not fast enough at rolling and cutting so the dough gets soft and sticky before I manage to fill up a cookie sheet.
+I love to bake cookies but I have to admit that rolled sugar cookies aren’t my favorite to make.
+I’m impatient so I get annoyed that the dough has to chill before you can roll it out.
+I’m also not very fast with rolling and cutting so the dough sometimes gets soft and sticky before I manage to fill up a cookie sheet.
 Inevitably I end up with several misshapen cookies.

 So why do I keep making these cookies year after year?
 Partly because my mom used to make them every year and I like to carry on the tradition.
 But mostly because they are my all-time favorite holiday cookie.
-They even beat out my favorite Christmas cookies!
+These buttery sugar cookies with cream cheese frosting are so delicious, they even beat out my favorite Christmas cookies!

 Although I did set aside some baking supplies, I did not keep my rolling pin.
 It’s just too heavy and I didn’t want to pay to ship it to myself in California.
 So, I made do with a wine bottle.
 It worked, but I definitely missed my rolling pin!

 These are some of the cookies that I managed not to ruin!

 And you mustn’t forget the chocolate chip eyes.
 Raisin eyes actually taste better on these cookies but I had some chocolate chips in the pantry that need to be used up before we leave.

 The only issue with frosting sugar cookies with cream cheese frosting is that you can’t stack them once they are frosted.
 The best way I’ve found to transport them is on large sheet pans with plastic covers (keep reading for more details on this wonderful invention).